-Nontraditional courses are classes taught online or through distance learning, hybrid/ blended, independent study, individualized instruction, correspondence or similar means.
+ontraditional courses are taught online or rrough distance learning, hybrid/blended, dependent study, individualized instruction, orrespondence or similar means.

-These types of courses may be acceptable for use in the NCAA initial-eligibility certification process; however, it is important to make sure the nontraditional program has been approved and appears on the high school's list of NCAA-approved core courses.
+hese types of courses may be acceptable for se in the NCAA initial-eligibility certification rocess; however, it is important to make sure ne nontraditional program has been approved nd appears on your school/program's list of CAA-approved core courses.

-BE AHEAD OF THE GAME
+E AHEAD OF THE GAME